VegaL101/AWS-EC2-instance-deployment-/README.md

 ![key pair](https://github.com/user-attachments/assets/5a50047a-b9c3-4454-8402-136e5ed1d7d7)

 ##
-Next make sure you allow traffic from ssh, https, and http so you can access your instance.
-After you can configure the storage which i leave as default.
+Next, make sure you allow traffic from ssh, https, and http so you can access your instance.
+After, you can configure the storage which i leave as default.

 ![network settings](https://github.com/user-attachments/assets/038ae014-00cd-4716-9726-e84d5ae9f949)